MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

 title: Variational Inference
 ---

-The goal of statistical inference is to tell us things that we didn't know based on things we do know.
+The goal of statistical inference is to tell us things that we didn't know based on things we do.
 The things want to learn about could be anything – [phylogenetic trees](https://www.beast2.org), for example – but usually we'll talk about numerical summaries, like the GDP of France, or the reproductive rate of an infectious disease.
-In mathematical notation we'll label the set of numbers we don't know [[\theta \in \mathbb R^n]] (as in, [[\theta]] is a list of [[n]] numbers) and the numbers we do know [[X \in \mathbb R^m]].
+In mathematical notation we'll label the set of numbers we don't know [[\theta \in \mathbb R^n]] (as in, [[\theta]] is a list of [[n]] unknown numbers) and the numbers we do know [[X \in \mathbb R^m]].

 However, we don't usually expect a single right answer, like "[[\theta]] is [[5]]".
 Instead we want a range of plausible answers, like "[[\theta]] is probably [[5 \pm 3]]".
 To do this we use a function [[P(\theta)]] which takes a candidate for [[\theta]] and tells us how plausible it is – a probability distribution.
 When we see new data [[X]], we want to update what we currently think is plausible [[P(\theta)]] (aka the prior) to a new distribution [[Q(\theta)]] (the posterior). [[Q]] becomes our new [[P]] and we can rinse and repeat as new information comes in.